ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ILevelTurns.rst

 ILevelTurns
 ===========

-.. py:class:: ILevelTurns
+.. py:class:: ansys.stk.core.stkobjects.aviator.ILevelTurns

    object

    Interface used to access the Level Turns Transitions options found in the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ILevelTurns

 Overview
 --------